How To Get an SBA Restaurant Loan in 6 Steps

 Step 2: Determine Your Funding Needs & Its Purpose

-As a business owner, it will be important for you to have a clear picture of what you intend on using the funds for, how much you need, and the expected impact on the business.
-Consider what the expected return on investment will be as well as your alternatives should it not go according to plan.
+When planning your application, you’ll need to consider how much funding you’ll need to request.
+It’s important to factor in all potential business expenses so that you can plan accordingly and cover all of your business needs.
+Consider what the expected return on investment will be and your alternatives should it not go according to plan.
 Depending on your intended use of the funds, you should have an idea of what a successful outcome looks like.

-Overestimating your funding needs can be detrimental as it may make it more difficult to get approved for a business loan.
+Overestimating your funding needs can be detrimental, as it may make it more difficult to get approved for a business loan.
 Even if approved, you may not have qualified for the best interest rates, which can negatively impact your cash flow.
+In turn, underestimating your funding needs can have similar challenges.
+Without the ability to fully fund your intended business project, you may not get a large enough return on your investment.
+Be sure to consider these carefully, and only request what you need.

 Step 3: Consider Your Loan Options

-For more details, we’ve provided a guide going through the different types of SBA loans.
-Below, we’ve also provided a summary of the common SBA loan types and what they may be best utilized for:
+Below, we’ve provided a summary of the common types of SBA loans and what they may be best used for.

-- SBA CDC/504 loan: SBA 504 loans are issued through Certified Development Companies (CDCs).
-CDC/504 loans are designed to provide long-term financing for assets that generate growth or additional employment.
-Some examples can include land, buildings, machinery, and equipment.
-Check out our article on SBA 504 loans to read about what they are and how they work.
+- SBA CDC/504 loan: This is issued through Certified Development Companies (CDCs).
+It is designed to provide long-term financing for assets that generate growth or additional employment.
+Some examples include land, buildings, machinery, and equipment.

-- SBA microloan: You can get up to $50,000 with an SBA microloan, so it can be a great choice if you don’t need much funding.
+- SBA Microloan: You can get up to $50,000 with an SBA microloan, so it can be a great choice if you don’t need much funding.
 Allowable uses include most business-related expenses that help your company expand.
-We go into more detail in our guide on SBA microloans.

 Step 4: Determine Your Eligibility